diethardsteiner/diethardsteiner.github.io/_posts/2015-04-28-PDI-Parallelism-and-Partitioning.md

 > **Note**: Using a static value for the number of partitions isn't really a good approach.
 Set up a parameter for the **partition number**.

 > **Note**: Currently there is no way to define the number of partitions for single machine execution (as opposed to defining the names).
-I create a [Jira case](http://jira.pentaho.com/browse/PDI-13771) for this.
+I created a [Jira case](http://jira.pentaho.com/browse/PDI-13771) for this.

 Right click on the **Memory Group by** step and choose **Partitioning**.
 Now you will be asked for the **Partitioning Method**: